-2019 ACCOMPLISHMENTS
+2020 ACCOMPLISHMENTS

-- The Syracuse Common Council awarded \$750,000 to the Land Bank, \$500,000 of which was restricted to demolition (requiring a 1:1 match) and \$250,000 of which could be used for property maintenance. - The Onondaga County Legislature voted in September 2019 to include \$250,000 for the Land Bank in their 2020 budget. - In 2019, the Land Bank continued to pursue architectural salvage opportunities prior to demolition, stripping out architectural items that can be re-used in other renovations.
-The Land Bank is currently working with a not-for-profit architectural salvage store in Ithaca to sell this material and generate revenue to support the Land Bank's mission. - The Corporation acquired 181 vacant, abandoned, or tax-delinquent properties. - The Corporation demolished 78 derelict properties in 2019 a record number in any one year bringing the total to date to 349.
-These 2019 demolitions were completed using Round 4 CRI grant funds, City funding, CDBG funds, County funds, and buyers who funded demolition in order to purchase a vacant lot. - The Corporation sold 163 properties for redevelopment consistent with its mission and purpose a record number of sales for any one year. - Proceeds from the sale of property totaled over \$1.5 million in 2019. - The Corporation estimates that all properties sold to date are generating about \$1.4 million per year in property taxes. - Buyers who purchased properties in 2019 will invest approximately \$4.8 million in renovations.
+- The Syracuse Common Council awarded \$500,000 to the Land Bank, of which \$250,000 was restricted to demolition (requiring a 1:1 match) and \$250,000 could be used for property maintenance. - The Onondaga County Legislature voted in September 2019 to include \$250,000 for the Land Bank in their 2020 budget.
+These funds were never released to the Land Bank due to the fiscal impact of COVID19 on the County.

+- In 2020, the Land Bank continued to pursue architectural salvage opportunities prior to demolition, stripping out architectural items that can be re-used in other renovations.
+The Land Bank is currently working with a not-for-profit architectural salvage store in Ithaca to sell this material and generate revenue to support the Land Bank's mission. - The Corporation acquired 58 vacant, abandoned, or tax-delinquent properties. - The Corporation demolished 52 derelict properties in 2020, bringing the total to date to 401.
+These demolitions were completed using Round 4.2 CRI grant funds, City funding, and CDBG funds. - The Corporation sold 147 properties for redevelopment consistent with its mission and purpose.
+Proceeds from these sales totaled over \$1 million despite our relatively low inventory and three-month COVID-19 shutdown. - The Corporation estimates that all properties sold to date generate about \$1.5 million per year in property taxes. - Buyers who purchased properties in 2020 will invest approximately \$4.8 million in renovations.
 The Land Bank's strategy of acquiring properties and marketing them for buyers to renovate is successfully leveraging private investment.
-To date, the Land Bank has sold 853 properties, leveraging over \$26.6 million in private renovation investment, and approximately 91 more sales are pending closing. - During the 2019 fiscal year, the Corporation conducted 18 public meetings.
-These included one (1) annual meeting, eleven (11) regular meetings, two (2) special meetings of the Board of Directors, and four (4) committee meetings. - An independent certified public accounting firm performs the annual financial audit of the Corporation.
-The report will be available after March 30, 2020 on the Land Bank website at: http://syracuselandbank.org/about/#public-reporting.
+To date, the Land Bank has sold 1,000 properties, leveraging over \$33 million in private renovation investment.

-ASSESSMENT OF THE EFFECTIVENESS OF INTERNAL CONTROL STRUCTURE AND PROCEDURES
+ASSESSMENT OF THE EFFECTIVENESS OF

+INTERNAL CONTROL STRUCTURE AND PROCEDURES

-This statement certifies that management has documented and assessed the internal control structure and procedures of the Greater Syracuse Property Development Corporation for the year ending December 31, 2019.
+This statement certifies that management has documented and assessed the internal control structure and procedures of the Greater Syracuse Property Development Corporation for the year ending December 31, 2020.
 This assessment found the Corporation's internal controls to be adequate, and to the extent that deficiencies were identified, the authority has developed corrective action plans to reduce any corresponding risk.